-When he came up with the KISS tune "Creature of the Night," Vinnie Vincent probably wasn't thinking about himself.
+When he came up with the Kisses tune "Creature of the Night," Vinnie Vincent probably wasn't thinking about himself.

 The guitarist—who briefly replaced Ace Frehley in the legendary rock band in the early '80s—has been arrested in Tennessee for allegedly beating his wife in an incident that's even more bizarre for the gory scene investigators found at the couple's Tennessee home.